Clay Higgins: 2016

-After Higgins's resignation from the St. Landry Sheriff's Office, Chris Comeaux, a Republican campaign staffer, recruited him to run for office.
+After Higgins resigned from the St. Landry sheriff's office, Chris Comeaux, a Republican campaign staffer, recruited him to run for office.
 In May 2016, Higgins declared his candidacy in the 2016 election in the 3rd district.
 He crossed district lines to run for this seat, as his home in Port Barre is in the neighboring 5th district.
-Members of the House are not constitutionally required to live in the district they represent.
-A Super PAC headed by U.S. Senator David Vitter's former chief of staff supported Higgins's candidacy.
+Members of the House are only constitutionally required to live in the state they represent.
+A super PAC headed by US senator David Vitter's former chief of staff supported Higgins's candidacy.

 Higgins finished second in the nonpartisan blanket primary held on November 8, behind Republican Scott Angelle, in which nearly 68% of the parish voted.
 He faced Angelle in a runoff election on December 10 and won with 56.1% of the vote; turnout had declined to about 28% of voters.

 2018

 Higgins was challenged by Democrats Rob Anderson, Mildred "Mimi" Methvin, Larry Rader, and Verone Thomas, Libertarian Aaron Andrus, and Republican Josh Guillory.
-President Trump endorsed Higgins.
+Donald Trump endorsed Higgins.
 He defeated all six challengers in the jungle primary, winning reelection without a runoff.

-In response to protests in response to the police shooting death of Trayford Pellerin, Higgins made a post on Facebook stating he would "drop 10 of you where you stand."
+In response to protests in response to the police shooting death of Trayford Pellerin, Higgins made a post on Facebook stating he would "drop 10 of you where you stand".